rhyslwells/Data-Archive/content/standardised/NLP.md

 - **Vectorization**: Converting text into numerical vectors.
 Techniques like Bag of Words, TF-IDF, or [[standardised/Vector Embedding]] (e.g., Word2Vec, GloVe) are used to represent text data numerically.

 ### Analysis
-- **[[One Hot Encoding]]**: Converts categorical data into a binary vector representation, indicating the presence or absence of a word from a list in the given text.
+- **[[One-hot encoding]]**: Converts categorical data into a binary vector representation, indicating the presence or absence of a word from a list in the given text.

 ### Methods
 - **[[Ngrams]]**: Creates tokens from groupings of words, not just single words.
 Useful for capturing context and meaning in text data.